PennTURBO/disease-diagnosis-knowledgegraph-pipeline/disease_diagnosis_dev_inc_prep.md

 _MariaDB on MacOS requires use of homebrew?_

 _New SHA256 password encryption?
-Selected old passwrod encryption for compativility with MySQL 5.x clients._
+Selected old password encryption for compatibility with MySQL 5.x clients._

+_With a freshly created MySQL server, it will be necessary to create a new destination database and a user.
+I have been doing `GRANT ALL PRIVILEGES ON umls.* TO 'umls' @'%';`, but one could argue for granting fewer privileges._

 _It will probably be necessary to set local_infile=1 in a configuration file like `/etc/my.cnf`_